 The question of how we identify trustworthy sources of information formed the basis of this varied and thought-provoking seminar.
 Hanna Chalmers, Senior Director of IPSOS Mori, detailed the initial results of a recent poll on trust in the media.
 Events such as the Cambridge Analytica scandal have resulted in a general sense that trust in the media is in a state of crisis.

-Summary At this meeting attendees were given the opportunity to take part in experimenting with a number of tools and analytical approaches that have been used to good effect in dealing with intractable, complex Speaker Tony Quinlan is an independent consultant and a member of the Cognitive Edge network of practitioners founded by Dave Snowden […]
+Summary At this meeting attendees were given the opportunity to take part in experimenting with a number of tools and analytical approaches that have been used to good effect in dealing with intractable, complex problems.
+It was a lively action-packed meeting with useful learning for Monday morning, and plenty of opportunity for networking and exchanging […]